<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 "A graduate research assistantship will allow you to immerse yourself in your research and be fully engaged.
 In turn, this will allow you to have a higher understanding at a faster rate enabling you to ask certain questions which will be vital to one’s growth in their particular research field and on a personal level."—Cullen Boyle, Mechanical and Aerospace Engineering, PhD

-The Exercise Physiology master’s program is designed for students who wish to engage in an intensive research training experience, in preparation for further training in a PhD, or MD or similar postgraduate program.
-Typically, we will accept up to five students in the thesis track each year and usually offer 2-3 students an assistantship (stipend and tuition fee waiver).
+The Exercise Physiology master’s program is designed for students who wish to engage in an intensive research training experience, in preparation for further training in a PhD, MD, or similar post-graduate program.
+Typically, we'll accept up to five students in the thesis track each year and usually offer two-three students an assistantship (stipend and tuition fee waiver).
 Selections for assistantships are competitive and are based on experience as well as academic qualifications and letters of recommendation.

 Quincy Hathaway, Exercise Physiology, PhD Student